-g) Housing internal layouts should be flexible to meet changing needs including home working.
+g) Layouts that are flexible enough to meet changing needs including home working are encouraged.

 The Local Plan sets out locations for new housing development, housing scale and housing mix and where residential development may be considered outside the settlement boundary.
 Local need will be considered against the latest evidence available.
 This policy recognises the relative lack of smaller properties in Abbots Bromley and the need for housing suitable for the elderly.
 The focus of this policy is to ensure that new housing delivered in the Parish can contribute to meeting a range of identified local needs.
 Housing design should be compliant with Nationally Described Space Standards.